-I. To assess the safety and feasibility of short-term fasting prior to administration of chemotherapy.
+I. Assess the safety and feasibility of short-term fasting prior to administration of chemotherapy.

-I. To evaluate weight changes in patients who are exposed to short-term fasting prior to chemotherapy.
+I. Evaluate weight changes in patients who are exposed to short-term fasting prior to chemotherapy.

 II.
-To get a preliminary estimate of the longest feasible fasting period prior to chemotherapy.
+Get a preliminary estimate of the longest feasible fasting period prior to chemotherapy.

 III.
-To evaluate the toxicity profile of systemic chemotherapy treatment in patients who undergo short-term fasting prior to treatment.
+Evaluate the toxicity profile of systemic chemotherapy treatment in patients who undergo short-term fasting prior to treatment.

 IV.
-To investigate changes in plasma glucose, insulin, IGF-1 and IGF-1BP in patients who undertake short-term fasting.
+Investigate changes in plasma glucose, insulin, Insulin-like growth factor 1 (IGF-1) and IGF-1binding proteins (BP) in patients who undertake short-term fasting.

 COHORT I: Patients fast 24 hours before day 1 of course 2 of chemotherapy.
 If fast is well tolerated, patients may escalate fasting by 12 hours for each subsequent course of chemotherapy for up to 3 courses in the absence of unacceptable toxicity.